hliebert/dotfiles/README.md

 Dotfiles
 ========

 This repository includes most of my dotfiles.
-They are symlinked using GNU stow.
+Symlink them using GNU stow.

 Usage